-For the sixth year in a row, American Express has taken the top prize for customer satisfaction, according to J.D.
-Power and Associates annual Credit Card Satisfaction Study.
+For the sixth year in a row, American Express has taken the top prize for customer satisfaction, according to an annual Credit Card Satisfaction Study.
 Discover Card was a close second but could not knock AmEx out of first place, and Chase came in third.
 Occupying the bottom three slots were Bank of America, GE Capital Retail Bank, and HSBC.

 The survey asked more than 13,000 credit card users how satisfied they were with their credit card companies in six key areas:

 The survey indicated that overall, customers are more satisfied with their credit cards than they were last year.
 In fact, satisfaction has steadily improved over the last three years.
 Jim Miller, senior director of banking at a source conducting the survey, says that customers are enjoying “a time of stability” over previous years, which saw big changes in the credit card industry.
 “There has not been a lot of change in the past year in fees, credit limits and card terms–the things that often affect customers in a negative way,” explained Miller.

 American Express added several exciting features for cardmembers this year, which may have boosted their customer satisfaction ratings further.

 On the social media front, their Sync service allowed Twitter users to follow AmEx (Twitter handle: @American Express) and use hashtags to get exclusive savings, and Foursquare fans to “check in” for savings at merchants that partnered with American Express to give discounts.

 American Express has also made improvements to their website, simplifying their online account summary function and streamlining navigation.
 They now allow users to “tag” their charges, offering a new way to track and manage expenses, and they offer a new “account manager” option so cardmembers can give a spouse or business partner access to their card’s online account management tools.